Dext vs. QuickBooks: A CPA’s Take on How These Platforms Complement Each Other

 • When you’re wasting money buying one and expecting it to do the job of both

-QuickBooks Online: The General Ledger That Runs The Show
+QuickBooks Online: The General Ledger That Runs the Show

 QuickBooks Online is the general ledger that most small and mid-sized businesses use as their home base.
 It handles: